atharvakadlag/atharvakadlag.github.io/content/post/python-env-with-direnv/index.md

 worst hassle.
 It's easy to forget to do so especially when you are trying to do an urgent fix that the client is thinking for.

+# The bad solution
 Looking for a solution to do this I wrote a small bash function to overwrite the `cd` function which would change the directory and initialize a `.profile` file in the directory if present.
 But then I thought if this is so easy to do, then surely someone would've done it and would likely have added a ton more features into the same.
 That's how I found `direnv`.

+# The perfect solution
 `direnv` allows you to have a `.envrc` script in your folder that gets run to create a shell environment as per your requirements.